IIInitiationnn/BloodEmporium/README.md

   as colour changes interfere with object and colour recognition.

 ## Roadmap & Future Developments
-- Incorporating new bloodweb features from 6.7.0.
-- Automatic termination upon depleting bloodpoints.
 - Summary of unlockables obtained after running.

 ## Known Issues
-- Auto-updating via the app is currently bugged.
-You will need to manually install new versions from the Releases page until this is resolved.
-To migrate your profile and settings, simply copy your `config.json` file from your old installation to your new one.
-- Windows Defender and some other antivirus applications may be reporting a threat.
+- Windows Defender and some other antivirus applications may report a threat.
 This is due to a library used to compile the application.
-You should be able to configure your antivirus to ignore these files until this is resolved.
+You should be able to configure your antivirus to ignore this.
   To document that this software contains no malicious content, here are some threads detailing the problem:
     - https://github.com/pyinstaller/pyinstaller/issues/6754
     - https://www.reddit.com/r/learnpython/comments/ng3hmp/pyinstaller_create_onefile_exe_windows/